Scholarship Components

 - Health Practice & Policy

-*Due to internship availability in the advanced year, GML scholars are expected to pursue a community practice specialization.
+*Due to internship availability in the advanced year, GML Scholars are expected to pursue a community practice specialization.